qt3uw/qt3-utils/README.md

 ### Prerequisites

-The utilities in this package depend on publicly available Python packages found on PyPI.
-However, the package also depends on the National Instruments DAQmx and SpinCore's PulseBlaster libraries.
-These libraries are not available on PyPI and must be installed separately.
+The utilities in this package depend on publicly available Python packages found on PyPI and drivers built by National Instruments for DAQmx and SpinCore for the PulseBlaster.
+These libraries must be installed separately.

 * [National Instruments DAQmx](https://nidaqmx-python.readthedocs.io/en/latest/)
   * [driver downloads](http://www.ni.com/downloads/)